Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 The United States must be shown a lesson.

-Yep, that's what that's kind of what I thought.
+Yep, that's kind of what I thought.

 I thought they were trying to knock the United States down a peg and try to create like a kind of a global community where no country is greater than another community.